 How to get a Japanese phone number before you move to Japan

 If you’re going to be working in Japan, your employer may assist with the set-up of a Japanese mobile number, but if you need to take care of it yourself, ordering a SIM card online before arriving is quick and simple.

 Getting a Japanese cell phone number online

-Data is unlimited (though speeds will slow down after 7GB has been used in a month), and there are no complex contracts (a concern with many of the Japanese providers).
+Fast data is fixed at 1GB, 5GB, 10GB or 30GB, though you won’t ever be without data—speeds will just slow down (to around 200kbps) after your monthly cap has been reached.
+There are no complex contracts, which is a concern with many of the Japanese providers, and you can change your plan on a monthly basis.
 Your Japanese cell phone number will use the SoftBank network (one of the major cellular providers in Japan—formerly Vodafone), and you can make and receive calls, send and receive texts, and use data, of course.

 Billing options include debit card, credit card and PayPal, as well as convenience store payment.
 You will need a credit card to complete the initial order online.
 Read more about Mobal plans.

 Another well-known name in the Japanese mobile game, Sakura Mobile offers two voice and data plans, both of which use the NTT DoCoMo network.
 The cheaper option is their Lite Plan, which provides 4GB of data for ¥3,278/month, and there is also a Premium Plan, offering 25GB of data for ¥4,378/month.

 The sign-up process is simple, and payments can be made by credit or debit card, or in cash at the convenience store.
 There is a contract activation fee of ¥16,500, but this is often reduced to ¥5,500.
 Domestic call rates are 22 yen/30 seconds (so, 44 yen/minute).
 You can cancel your contract for free, at any time, and there is full English-language support.
 Read more about Sakura Mobile plans.